 One of the most crucial parts about effective marketing is in knowing your clientele.
 Targeting your market is the best way to increase your chances of finding business, but spreading your nets too widely is going to have you doing jobs you dislike –for less money than you want to make.

 This is one of the best advantages about the writing business: everyone needs a writer.
 You are in demand!
 If you weren’t certain about that fact, then just take a step back and see what all online business truly is: all written content was crafted by a writer like you.
 This means that if you have a niche, skill, or favorite topic, then breaking into that business is only a matter of time –provided you use the right marketing practices.
-If you don’t want to be stuck with insignificant and working for pittance, then it’s time to zero in on the clients and topics you truly want.
+If you don’t want to be stuck with insignificant writing jobs and working for pittance, then it’s time to zero in on the clients and topics you truly want.
 If you’re an expert, you will get paid more… just like in any other line of work.

 Basically, you are ‘branding’ yourself, and making your particular skill set known to your target market.
 You will know when your marketing effort is running well, when the clients you want are finding you, and not the other way around.